-Given the very low impact on the entire use [stage] GHG emissions, this recommended practices neglect the emissions arising from fuel evaporation.
+Given the very low impact on the entire use stage GHG emissions, this recommended practices neglect the emissions arising from fuel evaporation.

 Hydrogen leakage

 Hydrogen emissions primarily occur during production and distribution, mainly due to fugitive leakage.
-To a lesser extent, emissions can also arise directly from hydrogen-fuelled vehicles, although standardized test methods to quantify these emissions are currently lacking.
+To a lesser extent, emissions can also arise directly from hydrogen-fuelled vehicles, although standardised test methods to quantify these emissions are currently lacking.
 Hydrogen can also escape from combustion engines and storage systems, particularly in the case of liquefied hydrogen.